bugbiteme/cocktail-ai/README.md

-# cocktail-ai
+# cocktail-ai-api

-RestAPI to openAI and DALL-E to create a cocktail recipe based on a prompt.
+RestAPI integration to openAI and DALL-E to create a cocktail recipe based on a prompt.

 API call will also return a DALL-E generated image based on the cocktail.